On the spectral flow for paths of essentially hyperbolic bounded operators on Banach spaces: The Fredholm index of and the spectral flow

 because $ A $ is asymptotically hyperbolic.
 Hence, the left member is the limit of a sequence of compact operators.
-Since $ \mathcal{L}_c (E) $ is a closed subset of $ \mathcal{L}(E) $, we have proved (i).
+Because $ \mathcal{L}_c (E) $ is a closed subset of $ \mathcal{L}(E) $, we have proved (i).
 Property (ii) follows from the equality

 where the first summand of the right member is zero and the second one is compact by hypothesis.
-In particular, the equality holds for $ s > a $, so we finish our proof by taking the limit as $ s\rightarrow +\infty $. \end{proof}
+In particular, the equality holds for $ s > a $, so we finish our proof by taking the limit on the left member as $ s\rightarrow +\infty $. \end{proof}